prescottbreeden/de-formed-validations/README.md

 ## Why use De-Formed?

-1. Maintain separation between form logic, presentation logic, and validation logic.
+1. Maintain separation between your validation logic and your form logic, presentation logic, and/or server logic.
 2. Easily customize validation behavior in contextual and dynamic situations.
 3. Modular approach makes reusing and nested validations a snap.
-4. Framework agnostic (React, Angular, Vue, Vanilla, etc., just plug and play).
+4. Framework agnostic (React, Angular, Vue, Node, Vanilla, etc., just plug and play).
-5. Light-weight and easy to test.
+5. Light-weight (9.9KB package size) and easy to test.

 ## Usage